 Dean, Honors College, Purdue University

-Phillips' work prior to joining academe was in community and economic planning and development at the state, local and regional levels; she holds dual professional certifications in urban and regional planning (AICP - American Institute of Certified Planners) and economic and community development (CEcD - Certified Economic and Community Developer with the International Economic Development Council).
-She is a past President of the Economic Development Division of the American Planning Association and current President Elect for the International Society for Quality-of-Life Studies, www.isqols.org - both elected positions.
-She serves on the Planning Accreditation Board (PAB) site visitor team, the national accrediting body for graduate and undergraduate urban and regional planning programs in North America.
+Phillips' work prior to joining academe was in community and economic planning and development at the state, local and regional levels; she holds professional certification in urban and regional planning (AICP - American Institute of Certified Planners).
+She serves as the president for the International Society for Quality-of-Life Studies, www.isqols.org.
+Her faculty appointment is as a Professor in Purdue’s Agricultural Economics department.